 Talented Hartford Art School Students Win Goldfarb Exhibition Purchase Prizes

-Hartford Art School students Andrew Whitworth '20 and Amanda Anderson '20 are the winners of this year's Alexander A. Goldfarb Juried Student Exhibition, now on display in the University's Joseloff Gallery through Feb.
-20. Whitworth and Anderson each received a $1,000 prize, and their artwork will become a part of the Goldfarb Memorial Collection, owned by the Hartford Art School and proudly displayed throughout the University public spaces.
+Hartford Art School students Andrew Whitworth '20 and Amanda Anderson '20 are the winners of this year's Alexander A. Goldfarb Juried Student Exhibition.
+Whitworth and Anderson each received a $1,000 prize, and their artwork will become a part of the Goldfarb Memorial Collection, owned by the Hartford Art School and proudly displayed throughout the University public spaces.

 Anderson, a photography major, was honored for 148 Princeton Street, a digital photography and inkjet print project exploring her father's time in prison.

 "This project is exploring his life during that time period that we, the individual, take for granted compared to a man that was locked up," Anderson explained.
 "The Purchase Prize allows me to start the conversation about young black men and the connection to the Department of Correction that has been created."

 Whitworth was honored for Ninety-Eight Days, an installation that including headphones, vinyl lettering, and a data set.
 Whitworth translated their data set of "Time Spent" into sound, with each tone representing one hour of their life, categorized by time spent alone, time spent one-on-one, time spent two-on-one, or time spent with others.